argyle77/galaxyMaster/README.txt

     You can see how these functions are used by looking in pattern.c pattern.h, pattern.c - A collection of pattern generation functions.
 This is where you put your pattern code.
 There are 6 examples already in this file.
-Add new patterns to the patternList in pattern.h to get them to run.
+Add new patterns to patternList in pattern.h to get them to run.

 Pattern functions manipulate the galaxy->pixels array one step at a time.
 The loop in master.c calls your function over and over again and sends the results to the slaves (or to the emulator window) each time.
 The iterations field in the patternList tells the loop how many times to call a particular pattern before moving on to the next one.
-Your patterns have access to the "initial" variable, which is set to TRUE the first time a new pattern function is called, and FALSE every time thereafter.
+Patterns have access to the "initial" variable, which is set to TRUE the first time a new pattern function is called, and FALSE every time thereafter.
 Pattern functions can use static variables to keep track of their state information between calls.
 Code pieces that you write